mWalrus/reps/README.md

 # Reps
 A Steam game launch wrapper which runs `gpu-screen-recorder` alongside your game.

+## Requirements
+- `gpu-screen-recorder` (available on the AUR as [gpu-screen-recorder-git](https://aur.archlinux.org/packages/gpu-screen-recorder-git))

+## Installation
+- Clone repo: `git clone https://github.com/mWalrus/reps`

+## Usage
+Add this to your launch commands for any game:
+`/path/to/reps/reps.sh %command%`

 ## What it does
 Before the game launches:
 1. Bind <kbd>Alt</kbd> + <kbd>R</kbd> to save replays